 A Beaver has developed special instructions for paper folding.
-These instructions can be used to explain how to fold any piece of paper with straight sides.
-One of the commands in this language is fold.
+These instructions can be used to explain how to fold a piece of paper with straight sides.
+One of the commands in this instruction is fold.

 e = fold(a, b) means:

-fold the piece of paper in a way that side a is lying completely on side b.
-In that way you create a new side, the fold.
-This line is called e.
+fold the piece of paper in a way that side ‘a’ is lying completely on side ‘b’.
+That way, you create a new side, the fold.
+This line is called ‘e’.

 Please note that the paper remains on the table during folding, and that the length of side b is twice the length of side a.